blockchaingate/kblib/kanbanwebapi.md

 ```
 kanbanwebapi.iban.fromAddress(address)
 ```
-Singleton: Converts an Ethereum address to a direct IBAN instance.
+Singleton: Converts an Kanban address to a direct IBAN instance.
 #### Parameters
  - <b>address</b> - String - The Kanban address to convert